What is forging?

 History of forging

-Forging has been practiced by smiths since the Industrial Revolution.
+Forging has been practiced by smiths for thousands of years.
+At first, bronze and copper were the most common forged metals, in the Bronze Age: later, as the ability to control temperature and the process of smelting iron was discovered, iron became the primary forged metal.
 Traditional products include kitchenware, hardware, hand tools, and edged weapons.
+The Industrial Revolution allowed forging to become a more efficient, mass-production process.
 Since then, forging has evolved along with advances in equipment, robotics, electronic controls, and automation.
 Forging is now a worldwide industry with modern forging facilities producing high-quality metal parts in a vast array of sizes, shapes, materials, and finishes.

 There are several forging methods with different capabilities and benefits.
 The more commonly used forging methods include the drop forging methods, as well as roll forging.